strongloop/flow-engine/README.md

     - paramResolver: a function that is used to resolve the placeholder inside the flow assembly
     - tasks: an object that contains all custom task modules' name and handler function If these properties don't exist, the parent's will be used.
+- `subscribe(event, handler)`:
+   Subscribe an event with an event handler.
+   - event: 'START', 'FISNSH', 'ERROR' or 'pre|post:task-name'.
+   - handler: a handler should be:
+     `function(event, next)`
+     A handler function would get the event name and a done callback(`next`).
+The handler must call `next()` when it finishes.

+- `unsubscribe(event, handler)`:
+   Remove the handler from the event's subscriber list

 #Sample